mailgun/documentation/source/api-events.rst

  ================= ============================================================
  Parameter         Description
  ================= ============================================================
- begin             The beginning of the search time range provided as an RFC2822
+ begin             The beginning of the search time range.
+It can be specified
-                   (:ref:`date-format`) time string or linux epoch seconds.
+                   as a string (see :ref:`date-format`) or linux epoch seconds.
                    Refer to `Time Range`_ for details.

- end               The end of the search time range provided as an RFC2822
+ end               The end of the search time range.
+It can be specified
-                   (:ref:`date-format`) time string or epoch seconds.
+                   as a string (see :ref:`date-format`) or linux epoch seconds.
                    Refer to `Time Range`_ for details.

  ascending         Defines the direction of the search time range if the range
                    end time is not specified.
 Can be either ``yes`` or ``no``.
                    Refer to `Time Range`_ for details.

  limit             Number of entries to return.
-(100 max)
+(300 max)

- pretty            Can be either ``yes`` or ``no``.
-This defines whether the results
-                   should be returned in human-readable (indented) or compact form.
-It is ``yes`` by default.

- *<field>*         *<field>* is the name of the `Filter Field`_.
-The value of the
+ **<field>**       **<field>** is the name of the `Filter Field`_.
+The value of
-                   parameter should be a valid `Filter Expression`_.
-The possible filtering expressions are listed below.
-There is no limit on the amount of parameters.
-If the same field is mentioned, more then once, then all filtering expressions combined via **AND** operator.
+                   the parameter should be a valid `Filter Expression`_.
+Several field filters can be specified in one request.
+If the same field is mentioned, more then once, then all its filter expressions are combined with **AND** operator.
  ================= ============================================================

 Filter Field